AnandShivansh/TRY-IT/README.md

 <br/><br/>
+### Backend
+* Used Flask for API services.
+* Used selenium for scraping the image link from url send in API requests.
+* Used OKHTTP for API requests.
+* Currently, the server is running on localhost.

 ## Software and Tools
 * Android Studio 3.2.1
 * TensorFlow-Lite
 * OpenCV 4.1
 * SQLite
+* Flask
+* Python
+* Selenium

+### Note
+* The application has onetime onboarding screen which explains whole application.
+It runs only once on installation.
 <br/><br/>

 ## Future Development
   ### Functional
   * Users will be allowed to create outfit combinations